tairasu/vscode-sftp.nvim/README.md

 # vscode-sftp.nvim

+> [!NOTE]
+> Very early development.
+Expect some things to not work.

 A Neovim plugin that brings VS Code's SFTP functionality to Neovim.
 This plugin allows you to automatically sync your local workspace with a remote server through SFTP/FTP.

 ## Features